 The EC135 is certificated to both FAR and JAR 27 standards with Category A and IFR capability.
 The drivetrain for this helicopter uses either two Turbomeca Arrius 2B1 engines or two Pratt & Whitney Canada PW 206B engines.
 With the Turbomeca engines, the designation is EC135T1 and with the Pratt & Whitney engines, it is EC135P1.
 The helicopter has a four-bladed rigid rotor head with flexible composite arms that connect the rotor head to the composite blades and an 11-bladed, composite Fenestron-shrouded tail rotor.
 The fuselage is constructed largely of composites with a cabin that has, like its predecessor the Bo 105, clamshell doors aft.
 The standard seating configuration has two seats up front; three passenger seats facing aft; and two passengers in the back, all in energy attenuating seats.
 Alternatively, two stretchers loaded through the clamshell door and two attendants can be accommodated in addition to the pilot.

 The EC135 pre-production prototypes made their first flight in 1994 and were certificated in 1996.
 First deliveries were made the same year.
 To date, over 100 have been delivered.

-The EC135T2+ with Turbomeca Arrius 2B2 engines offers a higher maximum takeoff weight and improved performance in high temperature and altitude conditions.
-It was added to the lineup in 2006 and is the current production version.
+The EC135T2 with Turbomeca Arrius 2B2 engines was added to the lineup in 2004 and is the current production version.